Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Minimal continuous-time Markov chains, their long-term behaviour and stationary distributions

+In general, the stationary distributions featuring in \eqref{eq:spaceaverages} and \eqref{eq:timeaverages} depend on the initial distribution $\lambda$ and on the starting location $X_0$, respectively.

-If the chain starts in one of the closed communicating classes (defined in Sec.~\ref{nonuniquesec}), then it can never escape it.
-The convergence of the time averages \eqref{eq:timeaverages} then shows that, in the positive recurrent case, there must exist at least one stationary distribution per closed communicating class $\cal{C}_j$ and that the stationary distribution must have support contained in $\cal{C}_j$ ($\pi_j(\cal{C}_j)=1$).
-This distribution $\pi_j$ is unique and, if the initial distribution $\lambda$ has its mass contained in $\cal{C}_j$, then\cite{Meyn1993a} both the time averages and the space averages converge to $\pi_j$ (in the sense that $\pi$ featuring in both \eqref{eq:spaceaverages} and \eqref{eq:timeaverages} is $\pi_j$).
+If the chain starts in one of the closed communicating classes (defined in Sec.~\ref{nonuniquesec}), then it can never escape the class.
+The convergence of the empirical distribution in \eqref{eq:timeaverages} then implies that, in the stable case, there must exist at least one stationary distribution per closed communicating class $\cal{C}_j$ and that the stationary distribution must have support contained in $\cal{C}_j$ ($\pi_j(\cal{C}_j)=1$).
+This distribution $\pi_j$ is unique and, if the initial distribution $\lambda$ has its mass contained in $\cal{C}_j$, then\cite{Meyn1993a} both the time-varying law and the empirical distribution converge to $\pi_j$ (in the sense that the $\pi$ featuring in both \eqref{eq:spaceaverages} and \eqref{eq:timeaverages} is $\pi_j$).
 For this reason, $\pi_j$ is known as an \emph{ergodic distribution} of the chain.
-The transient set $\cal{T}:=\s\backslash\cup_{j}\cal{C}_j$ featuring in the Doeblin Decomposition \eqref{eq:ddc} is called ``transient'' because its definition implies that if the chain leaves a state in $\cal{T}$ it cannot return to this state.
-For this reason, the chain will eventually leave the set and never return in the sense that its sample paths will enter the closed communicating classes or tend to infinity (in particular $p_t(x)\to0$ as $t\to\infty$ for any $x$ in $\cal{T}$).
-In the case of a positive recurrent chain, tending to infinity is not an option and so the chain eventually enters one of the closed communicating classes.
+The definition of the set $\cal{T}:=\s\backslash\cup_{j}\cal{C}_j$ featuring in the decomposition \eqref{eq:ddc} implies that the chain visits any given state $x$ in $\cal{T}$ at most finitely many times (in particular $1_x(X_t)\to0$ as $t\to\infty$ $\Pb_\lambda$-almost surely).
+It follows that the chain's paths must eventually either leave $\cal{T}$ or diverge to infinity.
+In the case of a stable chain, tending to infinity is not an option and so the chain eventually enters one of the closed communicating classes.
 It then follows from \eqref{eq:statdef} that no stationary distribution $\pi$ such that $\pi(x)>0$ exists for a state $x$ in $\cal{T}$.
 Bringing this discussion together\cite{Meyn1993a}, we have that stationary distribution $\pi$ in \eqref{eq:timeaverages} is the ergodic distribution $\pi_j$ of the closed communicating class $\cal{C}_j$ that the chain's path eventually enters, while that in \eqref{eq:spaceaverages} is a weighted combination of the ergodic distributions where the weight given to $\pi_j$ is the probability that the chain ever enters $\cal{C}_j$.
 Theorem \ref{doeblinc} in Sec.~\ref{nonuniquesec} follows from these facts.